bakkenbaeck/iOS-handbook/HIRING.md

 - For how long you've been an iOS user?
 - What's your favorite native iOS app and why?
 - What's your favorite third-party iOS app and why?
+- What do you think makes a great app?

 ## Technical Questions
 - What's the superclass of UITableView?